EDF Renewables: China

 In February 2018, EDF Renewables and Asia Clean Capital (ACC) announced the creation of a joint venture to build and operate a portfolio of roof-to-roof solar energy projects in China.

 India

 In April 2017, SITAC Wind Management and Development, a wind energy company owned equally by EDF Renewables and the SITAC group, commissioned five wind farms in the state of Gujarat.
 They consist of 82 turbines with an installed capacity of 164 MW.

 In November 2017, EDF RE and Eren RE, united within the Eden joint venture, announced that they had commissioned three photovoltaic plants with a combined capacity of 87 MW.
 Two of these new facilities are located in Uttarakhand State, and the third in Madhya Pradesh State.

 In July 2019, EDF Renewables signed 4 electricity sales contracts with Total Eren for solar power plant projects in the state of Uttar Pradesh.

+South Korea

+In September 2024, EDF Renewables acquired the offshore wind project West Sea Energy 1 in Yeonggwang, South Korea, from Shell Overseas Holdings Ltd.

 Finances

 The EDF Energies Nouvelles share, previously listed on the Paris market, was suspended from trading on August 12, 2011, and then by decision of the AMF, which was withdrawn from the French stock exchange after EDF, on June 23 of the same year, claimed to hold 96.71% of EDF RE's shares.
 All the shares held by minority shareholders were transferred to EDF at that time.
 As of September 27, 2011, EDF holds 100.00%.